Council Elections

 This includes:

-• Australian citizens who own a property in Northern Grampians but do not live in the area (for example an investment or a holiday home); and
+• Australian citizens who own a property in the Northern Grampians Shire but do not live in the area (for example an investment or a holiday home); and

-• Non-citizens over 18 who own a property and live in Northern Grampians.
+• Non-citizens over 18 years who own a property and live in the Northern Grampians Shire.

 Up to two ratepayers can apply to enrol per property.
 Owner ratepayers’ enrolment does not expire, but you can apply to resign your enrolment.
-Please find more information on this topic from the list below.
+Information on this topic can be found via the link below.

 APPLY NOW: Owner-ratepayer-ongoing-Application-for-enrolment-s2421-PDF(PDF, 81KB) (click to download)